 When our second son came along, we knew quite early on that a C section would be likely – at first because his placenta was low lying.
 Later, we planned for a VBAC (vaginal birth after caesarean), but after three weeks of slow labour, I was very glad when our backup planned scheduled C section date arrived at 40 weeks.
 This time, I wrote a short bullet list birth plan, saying:

 - VBAC if possible

 - If all is well –

 - Dad to cut cord

 - Breast Feed as soon as possible

 Of course, that’s easier said than done.
-Try to take my word for it and save yourselves the stress that we went through when our carefully laid plans didn’t play out.
+Try to take my word for it and save yourself the stress we went through when our carefully laid plans didn’t work out.